-- A: The Board may, by resolution, provide for a lesser number of directors or designate a substitute nominee.
+A: The Board may, by resolution, provide for a lesser number of directors or designate a substitute nominee.
 In the latter case, shares represented by proxies may be voted for a substitute nominee.
 Proxies cannot be voted for more than three nominees.
-We have no reason to believe that any nominee will be unable to stand for re-election. - Q: What options do I have in voting on each of the proposals? - A: You may vote "for," "against," or "abstain" on each proposal properly brought before the meeting, except for the advisory vote on the frequency of conducting shareholder advisory voting on executive compensation, for which you may vote for every one, two or three years, or you may abstain. - Q: Where do I find the voting results of the meeting? - A: If available, we will announce voting results at the Annual Meeting.
-The voting results will also be disclosed on a Form 8-K that we will file with the SEC within four business days after the meeting. - Q: Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be Held on April 26, 2023. - A: This proxy statement along with our annual report is available at: www.proxyvote.com.
-A copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, as filed with the SEC, may be obtained without charge upon written request to the Chief Financial Officer, UFP Industries, Inc., 2801 East Beltline NE, Grand Rapids, MI 49525.
+We have no reason to believe that any nominee will be unable to stand for re-election.

+Q: What options do I have in voting on each of the proposals?

+A: You may vote "for," "against," or "abstain" on each proposal properly brought before the meeting.

+Q: Where do I find the voting results of the meeting?

+A: If available, we will announce voting results at the Annual Meeting.
+The voting results will also be disclosed on a Form 8-K that we will file with the SEC within four business days after the meeting.

+Q: Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be Held on April 24, 2024.

+A: This proxy statement along with our annual report are available at: www.proxyvote.com.
+A copy of our Annual Report on Form 10-K for the fiscal year ended December 30, 2023, as filed with the SEC, may be obtained without charge upon written request to the Chief Financial Officer, UFP Industries, Inc., 2801 East Beltline NE, Grand Rapids, MI 49525.